 forecasters in the National Hurricane Center in Miami.
 You need not be a member to enable those vital reports to us.
 Additionally, we often find ourselves needing relay assistance

 to capture essential information.
 We request however, that folks respond only when specifically solicited for assistance by our net control station.
 Membership is NOT required

 in order to participate when relay assistance is requested.

 Being a Net Member of HWN means that you are expressing a desire to join in the Net Control responsibilities of the Net, which can entail endless hours of dedicated duty, primarily ensuring

 that all received weather reports can be effectively communicated to the Amateur Radio Station at the National Hurricane Center in Miami (WX4NHC).
 At times, such reports require multiple

 relays between our net control stations who simultaneously maintain constant contact via our private chat room for essential command and control operations.
 When not fully occupied

 with on-air activity, our members often find themselves limited to chat room only engagement for hours at a time, to help with the flow of information into and out of Miami.

-continue our efforts in concert with localized emergency nets on 75 and 40 meters.
-Consequently, HWN net members have often found themselves required to maintain operations round the
+storm, HWN net members have often found themselves required to maintain operations round the

 clock, at times for days on end.